 Q: I plan to trade over EUR 171, 000 but in forex.
 What do you mean by investment?
 What kind of investment should I make?

 A: In such cases, you must prove that the company is a foreign interest company – one that belongs to a foreigner.
 An investment of EUR 171,000 must be directly made in Cyprus and it must come from outside Cyprus.
 Besides, the company must be actually present in Cyprus and have an office(s) in the country; to be a registered company is not enough.
 Also, you need to hold a managerial position or be a key employee in the company.
 To start up your business in Cyprus, your company must first be registered in order to be eligible to employ third country nationals.
 In case the company qualifies, the employee must submit the necessary documents for a permit to be issued.
 Please note that the permit is firstly issued for a one-year period but then it is renewed on a two-yearly basis.
 You will be eligible to obtain Cyprus permanent residency permit after 5 years of work and residence in the country.
 You need to submit your own documents and that of the company simultaneously.
 In case all the required documents are submitted, the approval is usually granted within one month.
 To run a FOREX company in Cyprus you need to apply for a licence from the Cyprus Securities and Exchange Commission.
+Online trading isn’t easy so be sure to learn more about all of the available channels you can use to trade with as it’ll make your operations much easier.
+Plus, being well educated on the topic will likely improve the chances of your trades being successful.
 Note that it is a time-consuming process as you need to do all the setting up from the beginning, particularly for a new company, so you might want to look into webpages like this Leverate Introducing broker to get a little more information on everything you’ll have to handle in the licensing process and more.
 The licensing process entails organising the company as indicated in the relevant legislation based on the EU MiFID Directive (e.g. risk management, IT systems, manuals, compliance, key persons etc.)